IEEE-UH-Manoa/sab.ieeeatuhm.com/README.md

 eesab-website
 =============

-This repostiory is the main website for the UH Manoa Electrical Engineering Student Advisory Board (SAB).
+This repository is the main website for the UH Manoa Electrical Engineering Student Advisory Board (SAB).
 Goals of this website include:

   * Make the operation of the EE SAB and EE Department as transparent to students as possible